AccumulateNetwork/accumulate/smt/README.md

   element hash.
 Note that the element index must be less than or equal to the anchor index.
-If either hash is not a member of the merkle tree, or the hash of the element has an index higher than the index of the anchor, a nil reciept is returned.
+If either hash is not a member of the merkle tree, or the hash of the element has an index higher than the index of the anchor, a nil receipt is returned.
 * `(r Receipt) Validate` applies the hashes as specified by the receipt and validates that the element hash is proven by the anchor hash.